AlibabaCloudDocs/eip/intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with a secondary ENI/Set the Multi-EIP to ENI mode.md

 The **Multi-EIP to ENI Mode** makes the EIP visible on the network interface and solves the preceding problems.
 In the Multi-EIP to ENI mode:

 -   The intranet function of the secondary ENI is still available.
--   The EIP is visible to the ENI.
+-   The EIPs are visible to the ENI.
 After the operating system is configured with a static IP address, you can run the ifconfig or ipconfig command to obtain the public IP address of the ENI.
--   The EIP supports all IP protocols such as FTP, H.323, SIP, DNS, RTSP, and TFTP.
+-   The EIPs support all IP protocols such as FTP, H.323, SIP, DNS, RTSP, and TFTP.

 1. Log on to the [VPC console](https://partners-intl.console.aliyun.com/#/vpc).
 2. In the left-side navigation pane, choose **Elastic IP Addresses**.